ea-tel/detel-book/_chapters/chapters/topics/recommender-systems.md

 ### 5.2.2 Recommendation Algorithms vs. Pedagogy

-The first instances of recommender systems were developed in domains focusing on information filtering, including news recommendations, music, and video recommendations, as well as e-commerce recommendations \[5\].
+The first instances of recommender systems were developed in domains focusing on information filtering, including news recommendations, music, and video recommendations, as well as e-commerce recommendations {% cite dong_brief_2022 %}.
 The latter of which was then one of the main drivers of advancing the development of RS algorithms, models, and approaches.
 RSs that were developed for educational purposes were relatively influenced by those methods, if not completely adopting them.
 This raises the question about the strength of the pedagogical foundation of the development of modern RS approaches, and how fitting the common RS are for a learning setting.
 Take collaborative filtering for example, if this approach is implemented in a classroom, can one say that it is correct to recommend a student certain exercises, only because other students in the classroom (similar students) have solved these exercises?
 Although this might be correct in some cases, it is clear that the original concept of collaborative filtering was not based on the pedagogical requirement of how students in the same classroom should solve exercises.

 To that end, one can argue that solid pedagogy foundations, i.e., learning theories, are not the main source of influence on the development of most types of recommender systems.
 This, of course, does not mean that no RS were designed based on learning theories.
 However, the most common RS approaches may still arguably follow a commercial logic, rather than a logic that is strongly founded in pedagogy.

 ### 5.2.3 Recommendations & personalization

-_“Another risk of using “learning with AI” tools is that, while they offer personalized recommendations for each student’s learning path, they still lead everyone to the same fixed learning outcomes”_ \[20\].
+_“Another risk of using “learning with AI” tools is that, while they offer personalized recommendations for each student’s learning path, they still lead everyone to the same fixed learning outcomes”_ {% cite holmes_artificial_2019 %}.
 This approach may work well in K-12 education, where all students are required to obtain fundamental knowledge.
 However, it is risky for adult learning as well as more open forms of education such as MOOCs, where students often have different learning goals.
 For example, a working professional might follow an introductory course on statistics to be able to provide insightful analyses for their job.
 This student does not need as a learning outcome an in-depth coverage of the foundations of probabilities and normal distribution.
 Ideally, the recommender system should be sufficiently adaptable and personalized to not overwhelm students with unnecessary information assuming a one-fits-all learning goal.

 Building on our previous points, the more information (i.e., data) we have about a student the better the recommendation we can provide.
 However, while personalization increases relevance it also carries the risk of overfitting.
 In other words, recommendations can become too narrow and focused which leads to keeping the students on a predetermined path, also known as the _‘Lemming effect’_.
 This effect can “trap” the student’s performance in a cycle.
 For example, data from a student performing poorly may lead to recommendations of material for poor-performing students limiting the exposure to more challenging material that could stimulate growth and provoke curiosity.
 Therefore, balancing personalization with diverse learning recommendations is essential for optimal learning.